lmtoy/lmtoy_2023-S1-UM-16/README.md

 # 2023-S1-UM-16

 Source: G1.7+3.7-234
+Project title: Molecular Clouds in the Fermi Bubble

-this project maps a HVC near the galactic center.
-4 fields that need to be mosaiced.
-3 were observed.
+This project maps some HVC's near the galactic center.

+4 fields that need to be combined/mosaiced.
+3 were observed, the NE field is missing.

+See also 2024-S1-MX-2 for a followup, where also G358.7+3.7+179 was observed.

 1. example manual running